-We advance scholarship, support creative endeavors, and sustain undergraduate and graduate degree programs in the fields of Latinx, Latin American, and Caribbean studies.
-We advocate meaningful and respectful inclusion of Latinx people, statewide, nationally, and globally.
+We advance scholarship, support creative endeavors, and sustain undergraduate and graduate degree programs in the fields of Latina/o, Latin American, and Caribbean studies.
+We advocate meaningful and respectful inclusion of Latina/o people, statewide, nationally, and globally.
 We co-produce and share information with the public, K-12 teachers, policymakers, and not-for-profit organizations.

 Recognizing the centrality of the Puerto Rican community to Connecticut’s history and cultural wealth, the study of Puerto Rico and its diaspora has been and always will be at the center of El Instituto’s scholarly mission.

 Above: Meet our faculty and get to know our community!

 El Instituto supports rigorous research and innovative creative endeavors in the humanities, social sciences, and the arts.
 Our lodestar is Latina/o people’s struggles for dignity, inclusion, respect, and prosperity in places across the American hemisphere.

 We do not just facilitate more research on minoritized people; we also seek to undo anti-Latino biases implicit in mainstream academia, which too often looks at Latina/o people in terms of deficits and problems rather than as cultural wealth-generators, intellectual innovators, political leaders, and economic entrepreneurs.

 “The Institute’s intellectual and financial support provides a vital space that brings together knowledge production across disciplines and across geographic regions.”

 Mark Overmyer-Velázquez, Professor of History and University Campus Director UConn-Hartford